Soli Deo gloria

 Rapunzel giggled as she moved back toward the back of the wall to avoid a flying bunch of torte.
 She found a rather appeasing pile of chocolate sauce, and taking a handful, she managed to get some on her dress fairly quickly as she drew to the bar.

 She could see that Eugene was still in the same spot, trying to locate a bit of dessert, when she threw the sauce at him.
 It, unfortunately, did not hit him.
 It merely trailed down her arm and made a mess three feet in front of her.

-Rapunzel began to wipe it off and managed to get a lot off of her skirt when a pile of pie got thrown into her dress.
+Rapunzel wiped it off and managed to get a lot off her skirt when a pile of pie got thrown onto her dress.
 She looked up to see Eugene looking at her, grinning guiltily.